Joel-Turner/LEGO-Counter/README.md

 # LEGO Clicker
-This project is the cookie clicker but with LEGO
+This project is cookie clicker but with LEGO